Sarah-aljuaid-data/Arabic-Sentiment-Classification-with-Fine-Tuning-and-PEFT/README.md

 # Full Fine-Tuning vs. Parameter-Efficient Adaptation for Arabic Sentiment Classification

-> A controlled comparison of Full Fine-Tuning, Frozen Backbone, LoRA, and QLoRA for Arabic sentiment classification across different training-set sizes.
+> A unified comparison of Full Fine-Tuning, Frozen Backbone, LoRA, and QLoRA for Arabic sentiment classification across different training-set sizes.

 This repository contains the dataset preparation, experimental code, and results used to compare four adaptation strategies for Arabic binary sentiment classification using **CAMeLBERT-Mix**.